kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

     # default: 10m
     DB_BUCKET_REFRESH_INTERVAL: 1h

-    # How much data do ingest from the federated store bucket, and how much data
+    # How much data to ingest from the federated store bucket, and how much data
     # to keep in the DB before rolling the data off.
     # default: 91
     ETL_DAILY_STORE_DURATION_DAYS: "365"